Oppositional defiant disorder

 - Having frequent outbursts of anger and resentment

 - Saying mean and hateful things when upset

 Many children with ODD are also moody, easily frustrated and have a low self-esteem.
 They also may use drugs and alcohol.

 The exact cause of ODD is not known, but it is believed that a combination of biological, genetic and environmental factors may contribute to the condition.

 - Genetics.
-Many children and teens with ODD have close family members with mental health illnesses, including mood disorders, anxiety disorders and personality disorders.
+Many children and teens with ODD have close family members with mental health conditions, including mood disorders, anxiety disorders and personality disorders.
 This suggests that a vulnerability to develop ODD may be inherited.

 - Environmental.
-Factors such as a dysfunctional family life, a family history of mental illnesses and/or substance use, and inconsistent discipline by parents may contribute to the development of behaviour disorders.
+Factors such as a dysfunctional family life, a family history of mental illnesses and/or substance use, and inconsistent discipline by parents, may contribute to the development of behaviour disorders.

 How common is oppositional defiant disorder?

 Estimates suggest that between 2% and 16% of children and teenagers have ODD.
 In younger children ODD is more common in boys.
 In older children it occurs about equally in boys and in girls.
 It typically begins by eight years old.